E-readers

 It just works.
 Using syncthing, I get my annotations off the tablet OK because they are saved in text files.
 I get files on and off including embedded PDF annotations.

-Firmware updates be downloaded from the manufacturer.
+Firmware updates can be downloaded from the manufacturer.
 However, installing non-manufacturer approved apps is tedious and the manufacturer app store is not large.
-I managed to install google play on it briefly but that broke in a recent update, and I do not care enough to fix it.
+I managed to install Google Play on it briefly but that broke in a recent update, and I do not care enough to fix it.
 A alternative android app stores work OK.

-Nonetheless since I only use the thing as an e-reader this does not matter greatly — I do no want most other apps, with the exception of syncthing to since stuff, which is in the F-Droid store.
+Nonetheless, since I only use the thing as an e-reader this does not matter greatly — I do not want most other apps, with the exception of syncthing to sync stuff, which is in the F-Droid store.

 3.1 Max2-specific tips

-I not longer have this model because I lost it/had it stolen/ it eloped with a Kobo.
+I no longer have this model because I lost it/had it stolen/ it eloped with a Kobo.

 Missing the attached pen?
 Apparently Amazon code B078WLP9L8 is Onyx Max2 compatible, although that is not in fact AFAICT available?
 The Samsung Note 8 pen is reported to be a pretty good substitute.